Sub-GeV dark matter and multi-decay signatures from dark showers at beam-dump experiments: Conclusions

 Throughout this work, we have described the interaction between the dark sector and the SM via an effective operator.
 Its UV completion may be probed at the LHC.
 Although the sub-GeV masses of dark mesons motivated by cosmology and their associated large decay lengths are outside the sensitivity reach of typical long-lived particle searches at the LHC, this hurdle may be overcome with searches beyond the tracker and dedicated detectors further away from the interaction point.

 \acknowledgments

 We thank Torben Ferber, Chris Hearty and Joerg Jaeckel for helpful discussions.
 EB is supported, in part, by the US National Science Foundation under Grant PHY-2210177.
 NH and FK acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG) through Grant No. 396021762 -- TRR 257.
-SK is supported by the FWF project number P 36947-N.
+SK is supported by the FWF project number P 36947-N. SK thanks the Institute for Theoretical Particle Physics at the Karlsruhe Institute for Technology for hospitality and support during parts of this work.